lizhanmit/learning-notes/hive-note/hive-note.md

 ### Storage Formats

-**Row format:** dictates how rows, and the fields in a particular row, are stored.
+**Row format:** how rows, and the fields in a particular row, are stored.
 Defined by a SerDe.

 - deserializer: querying a table
 - serializer: `INSERT` or `CREATE TABLE ...
 AS SELECT ...`

-**File format:** dictates the container format for fields in a row.
+**File format:** the container format for fields in a row.
 The simplest format is a plain-text file.

 ---